-The Lead Source Tracking is automatically tracked for every single lead that comes into an InvestorCarrot site… so you don’t have to do a darn thing to turn it on.
-Just head to view your leads and it’s right there
+The Lead Source Tracking is automatically tracked for every single lead that comes into an InvestorCarrot site You don’t have to do anything to turn it on.
+Just head to view your leads, and it’s right there.

-To find this info, just log in to your Carrot site, go to view your leads.
-We’re currently working on a massive upgrade that will give a lot more power and functionality to Campaign Tracking within your InvestorCarrot site.
+To find this info, log in to your Carrot site and view your leads.
+We’re currently working on a massive upgrade that will give more power and functionality to Campaign Tracking within your InvestorCarrot site.
 Keep an eye out for that release this spring!

 Carrot Lead Source Tracking Built Right Into All Of Our Websites

 - Pro: This Lets you see exactly where each lead came from so you can track the true profitability of your marketing.
 This, combined with the Google Ads Conversion Tracking tag, is the ideal setup to give you the whole picture.

 - Con: This tracking doesn’t give you any data about the ad that drove the lead.